ethanosorio/Sudoku/README.md

 I used the curses library to aesthetically print the sudoku grid to illustrate the recursive backtracking.

 ### Usage
-This program utilizes [Python](https://www.python.org/downloads/) and [Curses](https://docs.python.org/3/howto/curses.html).
+This program requires [Python](https://www.python.org/downloads/) and [Curses](https://docs.python.org/3/howto/curses.html).
-The program can be ran in the terminal with the command: "python sudoku.py".
+It can be ran in the terminal with the command: "python sudoku.py".
 When ran, the program will attempt to solve the sudoku grid in the sudoku.txt file.